alexei-led/resume/resume.md

 **DoiT International** | September 2019 – Present

 - Lead cloud architecture initiatives, partnering with clients to design, build, and optimize services on AWS, Google Cloud Platform (GCP), and Azure.
-- Build, lead, and manage a high-performing team of Cloud Architects, providing strategic guidance, conducting architecture reviews, and ensuring alignment with best practices.
+- Build, lead, and manage a high-performing remote team of Cloud Architects, providing strategic guidance, conducting architecture reviews, and ensuring alignment with best practices.
 - Drive the adoption of cloud-native technologies, implementing scalable and cost-efficient solutions tailored to client needs.
 - Deliver certified training sessions on AWS and GCP, enabling organizations to maximize their use of cloud technologies.
 - Engage with cross-functional teams, including sales, operations, security, and business stakeholders, to drive the successful adoption of cloud-native solutions.